Hattie Lloyd 15/11/21

-Moving through to the belly of the basement, there’s the main dining room itself, with a private dining area at the back that can be sectioned off with sliding screens when needed.
+Moving through to the belly of the basement, there’s Sachi’s main dining room, with a private dining area at the back that can be sectioned off with sliding screens when needed.
 On the left, a sleek dining counter stretches out before chefs preparing fresh, pudgy slabs of sashimi, and on the right, there’s a corridor that’s slowly being overtaken by greenery, where the original vaults of the building have been transformed into beautifully-lit semi-private dining booths.

-From there, you can build your own banquet of small plates, from scorched chicken with kanzuri (a potent mix of chilli, yuzu and koji); nasu dengaku, smoky, pulpy aubergine under a slick of sweet-savoury miso; gomae salad, with Sussex-grown Japanese greens layered with a thick sesame dressing; and ankou bubu arare, steaming hot puffs of monkfish covered in a crispy rice coat and served with a tongue-in-cheek tartar sauce.
+From there, you can build your own banquet of small plates, from scorched chicken with sage and shio koji (a sweet miso-like marinade); nasu dengaku, smoky, pulpy aubergine under a slick of sweet-savoury miso; gomae salad, with Sussex-grown Japanese greens layered with a thick sesame dressing; and ankou bubu arare, steaming hot puffs of monkfish covered in a crispy rice coat and served with a tongue-in-cheek tartar sauce.

-As you might expect, there’s an extensive sake list to go with it all, helpfully arranged by flavour profile – but you might want to leave it to the sake sommelier.
+As you might expect, Sachi has an extensive sake list to go with it all, helpfully arranged by flavour profile – but you might want to leave it to the sake sommelier.

 And get his blessing.